-It all emerged from the habit of people who started to use social networks for various purposes—to read the news, follow trends, and even to shop.
+It all emerged from the habits of people who started to use social networks for various purposes—to read the news, follow trends, and even shop.
 Also, it seems that it is in the nature of social networks for their users to share experiences, recommend them, and basically shorten the so-called customer journey when shopping.
 Given all that, the possibility of buying products directly from the platform of social networks appeared as a completely logical step.

 Whether you have just discovered something more about social commerce or are already successfully running an online sales business, it is important to know that creating a shopping experience is not possible without social networks.
-Of course, we assume that you previously completed building a website or landing page for your product, i.e. created an online store to sell your products or services which will serve as some sort of a showcase to attract the audience, whose activities will be directed via social media.
+Of course, we assume that you have already completed building a website or landing page for your product, i.e., created an online store to sell your products or services, which will serve as some sort of a showcase to attract the audience whose activities will be directed via social media.

 Because of these facts, social networks and online sales should not be separated.
 Even luxury brands cannot ignore this fact, nor can they expect to successfully realize their online sales without a well-prepared social commerce strategy.
-Likewise, social networks can only become even more connected to online sales and brands need to be aware of changes, trends, and take advantage of all the opportunities that social commerce offers to the buying process.
+Likewise, social networks can only become even more connected to online sales, and brands need to be aware of changes and trends and take advantage of all the opportunities that social commerce offers to the buying process.

 Just think of Instagram, which in mid-2018 launched a shoppable post feature that gives companies the ability to tag products in organic posts and the ability to purchase products online directly on Instagram.
 Or Facebook, where many brands have built chatbots to improve customer service, answer their questions, and improve the overall shopping experience.

 These are all ways in which social commerce already exists and on the basis of which it will speed up the buying process even more in the future.
-Social networks, combined with online sales, undoubtedly affect consumers and the business world is very optimistic about the progress of social networks and online sales.
-So, it is likely that in the time to come, social networks and online sales will become one and most likely on separate and for this purpose developed locations.
+Social networks, combined with online sales, undoubtedly affect consumers, and the business world is very optimistic about the progress of social networks and online sales.
+So, it is likely that in the time to come, social networks and online sales will become one, most likely in separate and for this purpose developed locations.

-To talk about the future of social shopping, we need to look to the East.
-Unlike western countries, where social commerce has just become something new, in China, social commerce is already a big deal.
+To talk about the future of social shopping, we need to look to the east.
+Unlike in western countries, where social commerce has just become something new, in China, social commerce is already a big deal.
 The main difference is that in China, consumers do not use social networks and applications just to make a purchase.
-They use social networking platforms to engage brands at every step of the purchase, and this is something that companies from Western countries have yet to apply in their business.
+They use social networking platforms to engage brands at every step of the purchase process, and this is something that companies from Western countries have yet to apply to their business.

 But, as we have already mentioned, shopping in China is a real ecosystem, made up of online sales platforms and social networks.
 Their way of selling and buying online is no longer defined as online selling.
-The Chinese, innovative way of social commerce lies in the reality that they perceive social commerce as a combination of social networks, communication platforms, and shopping.
-Especially since in China, social commerce means connecting people who share the same interests, before buying a product.
+The Chinese’s innovative way of social commerce lies in the reality that they perceive social commerce as a combination of social networks, communication platforms, and shopping.
+Especially in China, social commerce means connecting people who share the same interests before buying a product.

 Social commerce is a way of social engagement, not just a shopping platform.
-The future of social commerce lies in this reliable fact – social commerce will become a form of social engagement, not just a process.
-Social commerce will become a place that will bring people together in online communities, not a place where people will have to do shopping on social networks.
+The future of social commerce lies in this reliable fact: social commerce will become a form of social engagement, not just a process.
+Social commerce will become a place that will bring people together in online communities, not a place where people will have to do their shopping on social networks.

 With all of the above, it is obvious what lies behind the future of social shopping.
 In the future, there will be a merging of social applications and applications for online sales.
 This does not mean that brands will only add online sales options to already developed social networks, as Instagram did with its shopping options, but there will be a complete turnaround.